Extreme ironing is an outdoor sport that combines the danger and excitement of an “extreme” sport with the satisfaction of a well-pressed shirt.

-Extreme ironing has been around for roughly 12 years now, it was an idea started in Leicester (UK) in 1997 that combines an exciting and dangerous experience with the dull and boring, and it certainly does that.
+It combines an exciting and dangerous experience with the dull and boring, and it certainly does a good job of that!

-In June 1999, there was a worldwide recruitment campaign which involved America, Fiji, New Zealand, Australia and Southern Africa.
-This led to Extreme Ironing International which was when it was first recognised as a sport.
+This led to Extreme Ironing International, which was when it was first recognized as a sport.

-In 2002 the German Extreme Ironing Section organised the highly successful World Championships in the village of Valley near Munich with German ironist, Hot Pants, winning the individual event and a British team winning the team event.
+In 2002 the German Extreme Ironing Section organized the highly successful World Championships in the village of Valley near Munich.

 The World Championships have lit the touch paper for the worldwide expansion of extreme ironing, with a number of other nations including Austria, Croatia, Chile and Australia demonstrating a flair for the sport.

-So there’s a brief history of the sport… Now you’re wondering ‘What would I need to do to start this?’
-Well, it’s quite simple really, all you need is an iron, a board and some clothes, then it is suggested that you start of in your back garden before going more extreme, like mountainsides, woods or public places.
+It’s quite simple really, all you need is an iron, a board, and some clothes, then it is suggested that you start off in your back yard before going more extreme, like mountainsides, woods or public places.

 Remember, the more extreme you get, the more money you will have to spend on the equipment.